apenasrr/vidqa/README.rst

 Ensures:

+* Videos are in mp4 format and h264/aac codecs with audio channel up to 2
-* File paths less than 250 characters
+* File path length be less than 240 chars
-* File names be less than 150 chars
+* File names length be less than 150 chars

-* Videos are in mp4 format and h264/aac codecs
+Quality assurance made effortless!
+[Click here]((https://www.youtube.com/watch?v=9cMFngtzpkY)) to watch a tutorial video and see how VIDQA can enhance the quality of your audiovisual content.

 Usage
 -----